kiyounglee/understandinges6/manuscript/11-Promises.md

 The `then()` method is present on all promises and takes two arguments.
 The first argument is a function to call when the promise is fulfilled.
 Any additional data related to the asynchronous operation is passed to this fulfillment function.
 The second argument is a function to call when the promise is rejected.
 Similar to the fulfillment function, the rejection function is passed any additional data related to the rejection.

-I> Any object that implements the `then()` method in this way is called a *thenable*.
+> Any object that implements the `then()` method in this way is called a *thenable*.
 All promises are thenables, but not all thenables are promises.

 Both arguments to `then()` are optional, so you can listen for any combination of fulfillment and rejection.
 For example, consider this set of `then()` calls: